 The legal structure

 You need to decide on the type of legal structures you want for your company.
 This is a step that you must necessarily take if you want to set up a business in Singapore.
-In reality one find this notably this rule in several other countries of China or the market is favorable.
+In reality one notably this rule in several other countries of China or the market is favorable.
 There are several, namely sole proprietorships, limited partnerships, limited liability companies, etc. Sole proprietorships fit perfectly with small businesses and sometimes operated by the owner himself.
 The compliance obligations it entails are minimal, which reduces the cost of compliance.
 For limited liability companies, it is the common choice for businesses that present very considerable risks.
 To choose, you must base on the capital invested, the number of partners, role and responsibility, the long-term objectives.
 What is most used until today is the private limited company because of the security it offers.
 It is the perfect choice for small and large businesses because of its operation that is more flexible and scalable.